Vince

 Vincent Calderhead

 Vince brings a wealth of experience to his work on systemic litigation that explores opportunities for law reform for people living in poverty.
 With a career spanning decades, Vince is committed to cases which seek to better protect the rights of the underprivileged.
-At Pink Larkin, he dedicates his efforts on a pro bono basis, taking on suitable test cases involving systemic social assistance and housing issues that meet.
+At Pink Larkin, he dedicates his efforts on a pro bono basis, taking on suitable test cases involving systemic social assistance and housing issues.

 Before joining Pink Larkin, Vince spent 31 years with Nova Scotia Legal Aid, where he focused on income support and housing matters.
 His extensive practice covered a broad spectrum of poverty-related issues, ranging from criminal law, fine default, and cohabitation as fraud to refugee issues, social assistance, employment insurance, Canada Pension matters, and residential tenancy disputes.